FCA CONTRIBUTOR’S GUIDELINES

 - Your article should abide by the FCA Code of Conduct;

-- Your article should be related to intersectional feminism and not necessary within Amsterdam and/or the Netherlands;
+- Your article should be related to intersectional feminism, not necessary within Amsterdam and/or the Netherlands;

 - Your article should ideally be submitted in English, but we also accept submissions in Dutch (special exception made in some cases depending on editors language capability);